 Ruth Josephine Blackburn, Army nurse, 160th Station Hospital.
 A chance encounter that changed everything.

 No airport near Ruth's hospital.
 Sheep pasture landing.
-Gas tank filler too close to windshield—used rolled RAF map as funnel.
-Flew home blind in fog, gave plane to RAF, took train back.
+Used a rolled RAF map as a fuel funnel.
+Flew home blind in fog, gave the plane to the RAF, took the train back.

 Read the full story →"On a wall map of Europe, I cut a string to equate the distance.
 I swung it from a point on the coast of England in a big arc across the continent and it only passed directly over one city, Schweinfurt."